pryv/dev-site/source/guides/data-modelling.md

   }
 ]}
 ```
-This method allows to share particular events (e.g the "blood-analysis-july" event) with third parties, while retainining the original event in another stream.
+This method allows to share particular events (e.g the "blood-analysis-july" event) with third parties, while retaining the original event in another stream.

 ### Handle multiple devices

-Forget about the good old times when we would have one fixed-line telephone per building, and you'd have to climb to the last floor to tell your neighboor John to answer the phone (who had lost his keys again, and that were found again).
+Forget about the good old times when we would have one fixed-line telephone per building, and you'd have to climb to the last floor to tell your neighboor John to answer the phone (who had lost his keys again at his mum's place).

 <p align="center">
 <img src="https://media.giphy.com/media/TlG9WaojXmx3y/giphy.gif" width="400" />
 </p>

-Now, John not only has his own smartphone and smartwatch, but even a smart key chain that helps him to retrieve his keys.
+Now, John not only has his own smartphone and smartwatch, but even a smart key chain to help him retrieve his keys.

 So how to model John's data coming from multiple devices ?